Skip to main content

 Required shim for Knex with esbuild

-Knex has a known incompatibility with esbuild - Knex attempts to use dynamic imports to handle the various possible database dialects (mySQL, MongoDB, Oracle, etc.) but esbuild does not provide support for dynamic import functionality (see this Github issue).
+Knex has a known incompatibility with esbuild - Knex attempts to use dynamic imports to handle the various possible database dialects (mySQL, MongoDB, Oracle, etc.) but esbuild does not provide support for dynamic import functionality (see this GitHub issue).

 In order to work around this issue, you can define a shim module as shown below which intercepts Knex's client resolution at runtime and handles the operation itself (thus avoiding the dynamic import code).
 This enables esbuild bundling to work correctly.